From AEM to Team: why DS devs skip the job hop

 To explore this question, I interviewed David, a software engineer at Dynamic Solutions who has worked there longer than the industry average of two years and shows no signs of leaving.

-And, according to our September 2024 HR summary report, he is not an exception:
+And, according to the September 2024 company retention report, he is not an exception:

 "The obvious choice"